wyn-cmd/senitel/README.md

 * ./install.sh

 # Run
-Double click on senitel in desktop to activate.
+Double click on senitel to activate.